Jia Yueting: Faraday Future

 Jia is a co-founder of Faraday Future.
 At the end of 2017, he became the CEO of the company, moving to California to perform his duties.
 He then sold the majority stake of Faraday Future to Evergrande Health, a subsidiary of Evergrande Group while remaining as the CEO of the company.
 He later sued Evergrande for withholding promised payments but reached an agreement to settle the litigation, after which Evergrande restructured its US$2 billion investment for a 32% stake.

-On July 5, 2017, Jia moved to Los Angeles, claiming that his trip to the US was due to the related financial affairs of Faraday Future.
+On 5 July 2017, Jia moved to Los Angeles, claiming that his trip to the US was due to the related financial affairs of Faraday Future.

-The first pre-production FF 91 model from Faraday Future has rolled off the line at the company's facility in Hanford, California on August 28, 2018.
+The first pre-production FF 91 model from Faraday Future has rolled off the line at the company's facility in Hanford, California on 28 August 2018.
 Jia tweeted that this is the "new species" of electric vehicle.

-On July 20, 2021, Jia and Faraday Future announced that it had completed a merger with Property Solutions Acquisition Corp. (“PSAC”), a special purpose acquisition company, to commence trading on the Nasdaq Stock Market on July 22, 2021 under the ticker symbols “FFIE” and “FFIEW”, respectively.
+On 20 July 2021, Jia and Faraday Future announced that it had completed a merger with Property Solutions Acquisition Corp. (“PSAC”), a special purpose acquisition company, to commence trading on the Nasdaq Stock Market on 22 July 2021 under the ticker symbols “FFIE” and “FFIEW”, respectively.
 The listing raised $1 billion dollars to finance the production of the FF 91 and FF 81 electric vehicles.

-On November 10, 2021, Jia and Faraday Future announced that it received the Certificate of Occupancy (“COO”) for its Hanford manufacturing facility, and on December 13, 2021, the company reached its third production milestone with the start of construction for all remaining production areas at the Hanford plant, including body, propulsion, warehouse and vehicle assembly.
+On 10 November 2021, Jia and Faraday Future announced that it received the Certificate of Occupancy (“COO”) for its Hanford manufacturing facility, and on 13 December 2021, the company reached its third production milestone with the start of construction for all remaining production areas at the Hanford plant, including body, propulsion, warehouse and vehicle assembly.

-Faraday Future announced on February 9, 2022, that Myoung Shin Co., Ltd., an automotive manufacturer headquartered in South Korea, has been contracted to manufacture Faraday Future’s second vehicle, the FF 81, with SOP scheduled for 2024.
+Faraday Future announced on 9 February 2022, that Myoung Shin Co., Ltd., an automotive manufacturer headquartered in South Korea, has been contracted to manufacture Faraday Future’s second vehicle, the FF 81, with SOP scheduled for 2024.
 The FF 81 is a luxury, mass-market electric vehicle from FF, with advanced connectivity and a user experience tailored to a wider audience than the ultimate intelligent techluxury FF 91, which is scheduled to launch in Q3 2022.
 The plant in Gunsan, where the FF 81 will be manufactured, offers scale, flexibility, and attractive port access.
 Pursuant to the agreement, Myoung Shin will maintain sufficient manufacturing capabilities and capacity to supply FF 81 vehicles in accordance with FF’s forecasts.

+On 24 April, Jia was appointed Co-CEO of Faraday Future.
+According to FF, "this marks a fundamental change in top management structure and decision-making in the Company.
+YT also announced a series of key transformations he hopes will bring Company success.
+YT’s newly created equity incentive plan is directly linked to market capitalization and stock price."